(St. Petersburg, FL)

 Welcome to the Freedom Boat Club of Tampa Bay!

-We have 18 locations at some of the best boating and fishing spots around Tampa Bay and up the Nature Coast.
-Add that to our fleet of 286 boats and you have your passport to a lifetime of memories through hassle-free boating.
-We won FBC Franchise of the Year in 2016 and we are excited to show you why!
-Our 18 locations are unique in many ways.
+We have 25 locations at some of the best boating and fishing spots around Tampa Bay, up the Nature Coast and east into Lake County.
+Add that to our fleet of 420+ boats and you have your passport to a lifetime of memories through hassle-free boating.
+Whether you want to take a center-colsole fishing or cruising in the Gulf of Mexico, or use our deck boats and pontoons to explore our beautiful lakes and barrier islands or our skiffs and bay boats to fish the estuaries of Tampa Bay, we have it all!
+Our locations are unique in many ways.
 Explore them by clicking on the links below.
 Call 1-855-FREEDOM when you are ready to connect with one of our Membership Executives.
 For more information click HERE.

 St. Pete - Skyway